MatrixFun/AutoXL/README.md

 The AutoXL project welcomes your expertise and enthusiasm!
 Contributions include:

-- Tell us what manual operations you undertake frequently, what you want to achieve in Excel, functions you think good to have
+- Tell us what manual operations you undertake frequently, what you want to achieve in Excel, what functions you think good to have
 - Use and test the functions of AutoXL, and report bugs
 - Suggest better naming and code optimization
 - Propose to code new functions